 Activity/Strategy What It Involves Relevance in the Differentiated or Multigrade Classroom Learning Contract A learning contract is a written agreement made between a student and a teacher.
-The student agrees to carry out certain learning tasks in order to achieve an identified objective or goal. grade classroom students' learning contracts will assist in creating a path on Tiered Assignments In tiered assignments, small groups of students within a larger group are assigned specific tasks according to their readiness.
-Tiered assignments can be structured in terms of the challenge level, the outcome required, the process employed, the resulting product or the resources used. ings in a single class are ful- ly and meaningfully en- gaged at their varying cog-
+The student agrees to carry out certain learning tasks in order to achieve an identified objective or goal.
+In a differentiated or multi- grade classroom students' learning contracts will assist in creating a path on which to chart the learning programme of individual students and also in serving as a tool for evaluating their progress.
+The learning needs of each child will be addressed even among the diversity in the classroom.
+Tiered Assignments In tiered assignments, small groups of students within a larger group are assigned specific tasks according to their readiness.
+Tiered assignments can be structured in terms of the challenge level, the outcome required, the process employed, the resulting product or the resources used.
+Students in small group- ings in a single class are ful- ly and meaningfully en- gaged at their varying cog- nitive levels.